LuisRoux3/PowerShellDSC/README.md

 # PowerShellDSC

-PowerShell code for "one day"... use Distributed State Configuration ...
+PowerShell code for "one day"... use Desired State Configuration ...
 I promise... did I said already "one day"?

 ## Basic info